 In July, local media reported that an orthopaedic consultant had posted a Facebook status which some netizens interpreted as meaning he would beat up protesters who walked into his practice.

 To protect patients’ privacy, the underground clinic has only ten core members, three of whom man the lively Telegram account, as well as a network of specialists, made up of mutual friends and close contacts.
-No patient has been turned away, whether they were active participants in the protests or not.
+According to the ground, no patient has been turned away, regardless of whether they were active participants in the protests or not.

 “As long as they feel uncomfortable to go to public hospitals then there’s no reason why we shouldn’t help them,” Hui said.

 Doing the ‘right’ thing

 Hui, 25, and Mo, 24, both pre-interns working part-time before graduation, were granted pseudonyms to avoid workplace repercussions after reading about employees of flagship carrier Cathay Pacific who were fired for expressing support for Hong Kong protesters.

 “We are not asking for credit or anything,” Mo said, her voice muted by a surgical mask.

 “We are just doing what we think is right,” Hui added.

 Hong Kong has been dogged by increasingly ugly protests triggered by an ill-fated extradition bill, which would have allowed case-by-case fugitive transfers to China.
 The movement has spiralled into wider calls for universal suffrage, accountability over alleged police misconduct, amnesty for arrested demonstrators, and other community grievances.